 - The key to this is you should know about the creditworthiness of the business.
 You should think whether you can qualify for a loan with more favorable terms now than you did the first time around.
 Apply for a business loan.

 - Small business owners must know that it’s not easy and neither is it free to refinance the business loans.

 - At times, the fee can be very costly.
 It may include an origination fee, application fee, lender fee, appraisal fee (if commercial property is involved), and a prepayment penalty that applies if you refinance again before the loan is paid off.

 - In case you refinance your loans with the ones with monthly installments of lesser amounts, it can leave you with more working capital.

 - This helps you dedicate extra cash to day to day operations, which can be allocated for the growth of the business.

 Your credit score

-  You should resolve all the negatives that could affect your loan terms including the amount and interest rate.
-There can be the pros and cons of business loan.
+- You should resolve all the negatives that could affect your loan terms including the amount and interest rate.
+There can be the pros and cons of business loans.